Jak Roberto

-Early life
+Early life and education

-Jak Roberto was born as Jan Rommel Osuna Roberto on December 2, 1993, in Nagcarlan, Laguna, Philippines of parents Ramil Roberto and Marlyn Osuna.
+Jak Roberto was born as Jan Rommel Osuna Roberto on December 2, 1993, in Nagcarlan, Laguna, Philippines to Ramil Roberto and Marlene Osuna.
 He has a younger sister named Shaira Lenn Osuna Roberto, popularly known under the stage name Sanya Lopez.
 Roberto currently resides in Tandang Sora, Quezon City with sister Sanya.
+He finished Bachelor of Science in Hotel and Restaurant Management at the Philippine Women's University in Santa Cruz, Laguna.

 Career

 2011–present: Beginnings

 Roberto started his career as a regular co-host of Walang Tulugan with the Master Showman.

+Roberto played Crisostomo Ibarra, Basilio and Florante in a theater play before he entered showbiz.

 Roberto later appeared on small roles on various programs of GMA Network.
 In 2014, Roberto portrayed Ambo in the afternoon series The Half Sisters.
-In 2015, Roberto joined the trio boyband 3logy with Jeric Gonzales and Abel Estanislao, the group released a self-titled album under GMA Records.
+In 2015, Roberto joined the trio boyband 3LOGY with Jeric Gonzales and Abel Estanislao, the group released a self-titled album under GMA Records.
 In 2017, Roberto portrayed Andres "Andoy" dela Cruz in Meant to Be.

+Personal life

+Roberto was in a long-term relationship with actress Barbie Forteza from 2017 to 2024.
+The couple first worked in the romantic comedy TV series Meant to Be.